ec-europa/europa-component-library/framework/components/ecl-listings/README.md

 ## When to use this component

 Use this component when you want to display content from similar data types with a visual clue.
 Either on a separate dedicated page or embedded in a detail page.

+## Highlighted listings

+### Where and how to use this component

+Users need a way to see highlights in a more visual way

+- landing pages/homepages
+- bottom of the page
+- in 3 columns, no more than 2 lines

+### When to use this component

+Use this component if you want to display highlight content in a more visual way.

+- it can be news, events or campaigns

+Do not use this component

+- on detail pages